Public Service Loan Forgiveness (PSLF)

 BUT also make a plan to pay off your student loans as quickly as possible.

-How much more freedom and peace of mind would you have if you weren’t stuck in a job you hated?
-Or didn’t have that monthly payment going to debt?
+How much more freedom and peace of mind would you have if you weren’t stuck in a job you hated or didn’t have that monthly payment going to debt because you didn’t drag out those payments for 10 years?